- Allison Roberts

 What is Divorce Mediation?

 For many people, mediation is a much-promoted and viable alternative to traditional divorce.
-It is becoming more popular as the courts transition to a new normal after the delay and systemic upheaval caused by the pandemic.
 Yet you may still be asking, so what exactly is mediation?

 Mediation as Empowerment

 Mediation is a process by which the parties come to a resolution with the help of a neutral third party, the mediator.
 The mediator does not tell the parties who is right or what is right, they facilitate the exchange of options, identify priorities, and discuss the solutions with a knowledge of what the law requires or disallows.

 Mediation, at its best, empowers the parties to find a resolution, understanding there will be disagreement and embracing that there must be a compromise.
 Every mediation is grounded in this truth: there is a solution to every conflict.
 The mediator will remind you that the mediation itself is an opportunity and that each decision arrived at is an option to control the ending of your marriage.

 It is said that no Judge will ever tell you what you want to hear, that there is rarely, if ever, vindication through the court process, and that allowing a legal expert in a black robe to make the decisions for your family is not necessarily the best option.
 While there are certain issues that require a definitive, court-ordered answer, those truly are limited cases.